Intravenous sedation is a well-established standard of care in periodontology and implantology.

 Intravenous sedation is ideal for extraction of teeth, periodontal treatments (gum grafts, curettage, deep cleanings), for placement of dental implants and for other surgical interventions.

-The drugs used (ie, benzodiazepines and opiates) have an anterograde amnestic effect which causes the majority of patients to not even remember the procedure, making them feel like they slept through it.
+The medications used (ie, benzodiazepines and opiates) have an anterograde amnestic effect which causes the majority of patients to not even remember the procedure, making them feel like they slept through it.
 Those who do remember the procedure generally keep only a vague memory of it, without discomfort, and without pain or stress.

 From a safety standpoint, the medications we use are the most commonly used in medicine, such as gastroscopy or colonoscopy.
 Multiple team members are present during the procedure.
 Vital signs are monitored throughout and, although extremely rare, our periodontist and his team are trained and equipped to handle all emergencies that may arise.